VEXtraterrestrial-Dawgs/2020-rise-above/notes/2020-10-25 Meeting Notes.md

 Since this is fairly consistent, resetting the gyro sensor every 90 degree turn will probably be the best option going forward.

 **Color Sensor:**
 - To test color, I positioned the color sensor over the white panels of the board and over the black stripes of the board.
+The results are the return value of the color sensor: darker colors are lower numbers and lighter colors are higher numbers.
+I used the grayscale mode on the color sensor to test this.
 - I tried to get the most variation in results: I sometimes positioned the sensor over the holes in the field and sometimes on the solid colors.
 - Each of the 4 trials in the results is the color sensor being positioned in a different corner of the field.